-5.3 Communications
+6.3 Communications

-- Review the organization's internal and external communications plans to ensure that it is prepared to successfully communicate with leadership, personnel, and the general public under pandemic circumstances. - Communicate regularly with employees regarding current status and expectations. - Communicate regularly with any operational partners that factor into the organization's missionessential operations for the distribution of event information and current status. - Develop multiple channels and methods for disseminating information. - Develop a Public Information Officer (PIO) capability for disseminating information to the public in an official manner. - Communicate with Emergency Management regarding any incidents or developments related to pandemics.
+- Review the organization's internal and external communications plans to ensure that it is prepared to successfully communicate with leadership, personnel, and the general public under epidemic/pandemic circumstances. - Communicate regularly with employees regarding status and expectations.
+Silence can lead to employees creating their own narrative regarding the organization's plans. - Communicate regularly with any operational partners that factor into the organization's essential operations for the distribution of event information and status.
+As with the employees, silence can lead to a negative narrative being created. - Develop multiple channels and methods for disseminating information.
+Do not assume that any one channel is the best.

-5.4 Human Resource Issues
+- Develop a Public Information Officer (PIO) capability for disseminating information to the public in an official manner.
+Public-facing messaging regarding pandemic topics can always have the chance of coming under intense scrutiny by the public.
+All public messaging must be treated as such. - Communicate with Emergency Management regarding any incidents or developments related to epidemics/pandemics.

-- Review the organization's policies and guidance regarding Injury/Illness as it might pertain to pandemics. - Review Sick leave policies and train staff regarding appropriate sections and changes. - Review organization's insurance policies, including health, disability, salary continuance, business travel, and life insurance. - Review current travel policies and consider modifications related to pandemic issues. - Develop a policy for vaccines and antivirals for staff including priorities and distribution methods. - Develop crisis support or employee assistance programs - Develop plans for alternate work schedules where applicable. - Develop policies for social distancing. - Determine the effects of union contracts on emergency Human Resource policy development.
+6.4 Human Resource Issues

-5.5 Employee Education and Safety
+- Review the organization's policies and guidance regarding injury/illness as it might pertain to pandemics. - Review sick leave policies and train staff regarding appropriate sections and changes. - Review telework/alternate location/work-from-home policies, along with what positions are currently eligible for telework, and what positions could be eligible. - Review the organization's insurance policies, including health, disability, salary continuance, business travel, and life insurance. - Review current travel policies and consider modifications related to pandemic issues. - Develop policies and messaging to help limit 'presenteeism', or where an employee who should not be at work due to contact/illness has reported to work as normal. - Develop a policy for vaccines and antivirals for staff including priorities, distribution methods, and if they will be mandated for employment (if allowed by law). - Develop crisis support or employee assistance programs. - Develop policies for social distancing, personal protective equipment requirements, and entrance screening for disease symptoms, all depending on the laws of the jurisdiction. - Determine the effects of union contracts on emergency Human Resource policy development.

-- Assure staff that their health, safety, and well-being are a top priority during a pandemic. - Develop an employee education and safety program and ensure that training is available to all appropriate staff. - Instruct staff about Human Resource policies related to the pandemic or similar illnesses. - Instruct staff about proper health and hygiene habits for minimize transmission including covering coughs, washing hands, and using hand sanitizer.
+6.5 Employee Education and Safety

-Encourage staff to prepare at home with plans and emergency items including a two-week supply of food.
+- Assure staff that their health, safety, and well-being are a top priority during an epidemic/pandemic. - Develop an employee education and safety program and ensure that training is available to all appropriate staff. - Develop plans for the procurement and distribution of personal protective equipment for onsite employees. - Instruct staff about Human Resource policies related to the epidemic/pandemic or similar illnesses. - Instruct staff about proper health and hygiene habits to minimize transmission including covering coughs, washing hands, and using hand sanitizer. - Encourage staff to prepare at home with plans and emergency items including a two-week supply of food.
+Plans should account for extreme conditions (sheltering in place) to more common issues (childcare, elder care, etc.)

-5.6 Facility Maintenance
+6.6 Facility Maintenance

-- Oversee heightened cleaning efforts in offices and common areas, such as frequently wiping doorknobs, railings, telephones, restrooms. - Place hand sanitizer in communal locations for staff and visitors to use. - Develop emergency kits of equipment and supplies for preventing the transmission of the disease including cleaning supplies, respirators, masks, and disposable gloves, etc. - Use damp rather than dry dusting to avoid spreading dust particles. - Move restroom wastebaskets next to restroom doors so that employees can use towels to open the doors.
+- Oversee heightened cleaning efforts in offices and common areas, such as frequently wiping doorknobs, railings, telephones, and restrooms. - Develop plans for procurement and installation of physical barriers (plexiglass, floor markers, etc.) to assist in keeping staff distanced from both the public and other staff members - Place hand sanitizer in communal locations for staff and visitors to use. - Develop emergency kits of equipment and supplies for preventing the transmission of the disease including cleaning supplies, respirators, masks, disposable gloves, etc. - Use damp rather than dry dusting to avoid spreading dust particles. - Move restroom wastebaskets next to restroom doors so that employees can use towels to open the doors.

-5.7 Technology Preparedness
+6.7 Technology Preparedness